 Meet Alexis.
 Alexis is a spunky and adorable 6-year-old girl.
 Her life suddenly changed in 2019 when she was diagnosed with a femur fracture.
-It was eventually determined that the femur fracture was a result of Gorham-Stout Disease, a rare bone disorder characterized by progressive bone loss (osteolysis) and the rapid reproduction (proliferation) of lymphatic vessels.
+It was eventually determined that the femur fracture was a result of a rare bone disorder characterized by progressive bone loss (osteolysis) and the rapid reproduction (proliferation) of lymphatic vessels.

 Alexis underwent a partial amputation of her left leg to remove the diseased bone in 2020.
 Her leg was then reconfigured through a surgery called a Rotationplasty.
 Her Rotationplasty surgery was very specialized and involved removing her entire femur and then reshaping the top of her tibia and rotating it 180 degrees so it could be inserted into her hip socket.
 Her ankle joint now functions as her new knee joint and she recently traveled to Dallas to receive her prosthesis.
 Despite her challenges, Alexis continues to thrive with a proliferation of resilience and joy.